-1 Calculating the total fertility rate (which is number of children born to a woman during her lifetime) requires one to add across all the age groups in Figure 4.
+Calculating the total fertility rate (which is number of children born to a woman during her lifetime) requires one to add across all the age groups in Figure 4.

-There are other factors besides aging of the population and low fertility rate that explain the declining regional population.
+There are other factors besides aging of the population and low fertility rate that explain declining regional population.
 First, Northeastern Ontario has been receiving disproportionately low rates of immigration.
-Net immigration is defined as the number of Immigrants who came minus those who left.
-However, the number of Immigrants in Northeastern Ontario declined from 34,845 in 2001 to 30,565 in 2011 and to 29,390 in 2016 (due to deaths and outmigration of resident Immigrants being greater than the rate of new arrivals).2 In other words, the region experienced negative net immigration between 2001 and 2016.
+Net immigration is defined as the number of immigrants who came minus those who left.
+However, the number of immigrants in Northeastern Ontario declined from 34,845 in 2001 to 30,565 in 2011 and to 29,390 in 2016 (due to deaths and out-migration of resident immigrants being greater than the arrival of new immigrants).
+In other words, the region experienced negative net immigration between 2001 and 2016.
 This is one of the important factors influencing the declining population.
 The second and perhaps more important factor relates to out-migration.

 Figure 5 shows that Northeastern Ontario experienced significant interprovincial and intraprovincial out-migration between 2006 and 2016.
-Interprovincial migration refers to the movement of population from one province to another, and intraprovincial migration refers to the movement of population from one census division to another within the province.
+Interprovincial migration refers to the movement of population from one province to another, and Intraprovincial migration refers to the movement of population from one census division to another within the province.
 The Ministry of Finance reports that since 2003, net interprovincial migration to Ontario has been negative, largely due to net outflows to Alberta.
 During the past 30 years, net interprovincial migration into Ontario averaged 2,700 per year.
 However, this includes the abnormally large inflows from Quebec recorded in the years following the 1980 referendum.
-When those inflows are excluded, long-term net interprovincial migration to Ontario is modestly negative.3 At the same time, it appears that recent efforts to increase international immigration to the Northeast region has resulted in positive net migration for 2017 and 2018.
+When those inflows are excluded, long-term net interprovincial migration to Ontario is modestly negative.
+At the same time, it appears that recent efforts to increase international immigration to the Northeast region have resulted in positive net migration for 2017 and 2018